Blog > Guide: Free Credit Card Processing for Small Businesses: Too Good to Be True?

-Free Credit Card Processing for Small Businesses: Too Good to Be True?
+Guide: Free Credit Card Processing for Small Businesses: Too Good to Be True?

 For many small business owners, every dollar counts.
-Whether you’re running a local bakery, an online retail store, or a mobile service, credit card fees can quietly eat away at your profits.
+Whether you’re running a local bakery, an online retail store, or a mobile service, credit card processing fees (often 2% to 4% per transaction) can quietly eat away at your profits.
 That’s why the promise of free credit card processing for small businesses sounds so appealing.
-Who wouldn’t want to accept card payments without paying a dime?
+But what does “free” actually mean in this context?
+And is it really as simple as it sounds?

 What “free” credit card processing really means